qemus/proxmox-mail-arm64/.github/PREBUILD.md

-_These are unofficial binary packages of Proxmox Datacenter Manager for ARM64_
+_These are unofficial binary packages of Proxmox Mail Gateway for ARM64_

 **Official Changelog**